daimonie/airflow-dbt-training/presentation/day_three.md

 * Define dashboards, notebooks, or reports that use dbt models

 **Try this**:

 - Add a new exposure in `schema.yml`
 - Use `depends_on` to link a gold model
 - Refresh docs and view it in the UI

-*Why it matters*: Tracks downstream usage and ownership — makes your data lineage go all the way to dashboards and reports.
+**Why it matters**: Tracks downstream usage and ownership so data lineage goes all the way to dashboards and reports.

 ---